Western Zhou Dynasty

-Originally a dependency of the Shang, the Zhou developed quickly under the reign of Wenwang and Wuwang (King Wen and King Wu).
-In 1046 BC, Wuwang defeated the Shang and established the Zhou.
+Originally a dependency of the Shang, the Zhou developed quickly under the reign of King Wen (Wenwang) and King Wu (Wuwang).
+In 1046 BC, King Wu defeated the Shang and established the Zhou.
 This signaled what is called the Western Zhou in Chinese history.

-Wenwang distributed lands both to his relatives, and meritorious ministers and each founded a small state.
-All the states fell under the rule of King Wen.
-After the king died, his son Kin Cheng succeeded.
+King Wu distributed lands both to his relatives, and meritorious ministers and each founded a small state.
+All the states fell under the rule of King Wu.
+After the king died, his son King Cheng succeeded.
 With the help of his uncle, he made the country became prosperous and stable.
 The country was further developed under the reigns of King Kang, Zhao, Mu and others.
 Until the tyrant, King Li came to the throne, the state was in chaos.
 His rule was overthrown by the people and he was exiled.

 The agriculture in the Western Zhou developed into a higher level than that in the Shang Dynasty.
 Not only were tools now made of bronze, the ways of furrowing were advanced.
 Fields were usually divided into three parts with one of these left unplanted each year to allow it to regenerate.
 The primary products were of diverse kinds including millet, wheat, rice and some fruits.

 Because of the existence of slaves, the handicraft industry developed quickly.
 The production of bronze wares was done on a large scale.
 In textiles and architecture, there were also great progresses.
 During the late period of the Western Zhou, people began to grasp the skill of metallurgy.